 There are plenty of motorcyclists out there who insist that the KTM 250 XC is not only the best 250cc dirt bike on the market, but the best of all the engine categories too.
 In truth, it really is one of those rare gems that excels at whatever off-road job you need it for.
 Technical riding?
 No problem.
 Fast and furious trail riding?
 It does it well.
 Can you tune it into anything you want?
 Pretty much.
 Off-road, motocross, and more, the KTM 250 XC is a great option.
 Powered by a powerful 250cc two-stroke engine that can embarrass its four stroke equivalents, and give bigger 450cc four strokes a run for their money, you’ll have a lot of fun with one of these.

 The engine is almost fully tunable, with power-valve adjustments, but there’s more to it than the power plant.
 The KTM 250 XC also comes equipped with new rear linkage suspension, and a cool WP AER 48 air fork up front, allowing for greater handling and a superior ride experience.
-Fully fueled, the KTM weighs in a 236 lbs, so imagine that powerful two-stroke engine mated to a nimble chassis, and with that overall weight…you’ve got an off-road weapon on your hands.
+Fully fueled, the KTM weighs in a 236 lbs, so imagine that powerful two-stroke engine mated to a nimble chassis, and with that overall weight…you’ve got an off-road weapon on your hands, and a serious contender for the best dirt bike crown.
 All for a price that starts at $8,999.

 #03.
 The Yamaha WR250F